apache/shardingsphere/document/current/content/features/transaction/_index.en.md

 Highly consistent transactions do not have totally the same API and functions as soft transactions, and they cannot switch between each other freely and invisibly.
 The choice between highly consistent transactions and soft transactions as early as development decision-making phase has sharply increased the design and development cost.

-Highly consistent transactions based on XA is relatively easy to use, but is not good at dealing with short transaction and high concurrency situation of the Internet.
+Highly consistent transactions based on XA is relatively easy to use, but is not good at dealing with long transaction and high concurrency situation of the Internet.
 With a high access cost, soft transactions require developers to transform the application and realize resources lock and backward compensation.

 ## Goal